Lambert W random variables and their applications in loss modelling: Fitting Lambert Random Variables to Insurance Data

-In the case of US indemnity data (see Table \ref{tab:usa}), we saw earlier that the log-transformed data resembled closely the normal distribution.
-Therefore it is expected that log-normal distribution gives the best fit for data in the original scale.
-But the Lambert $W$ exponential model also gives a good fit, with the second-best AIC and BIC values.
-For log-transformed data, the two smallest AIC values are almost equal, with the following block having very close values.
-So skew-normal and Lambert $W$ normal distributions share the first place and skew $t$ follows at the top of the next block.
-Based on BIC, normal distribution, having fewer parameters than skew-normal or Lambert $W$ normal gives the best fit.
-Skew-normal and Lambert $W$ normal distribution fall to second and third place.
-The pdf-s for the best three models with data histograms are plotted in Figure \ref{fig:data-usa-3joont} in Appendix \ref{sec:app_joonised}.
-As one can see, the pdf-s of the best three models are very close, the main difference being the region of small claims in the original scale.
-For the log-transformed data, the three curves practically coincide.
+In the case of the US indemnity data (see Table~\ref{tab:usa}), we have seen earlier that the log-transformed data closely resemble the normal distribution.
+Therefore, the log-normal distribution can be expected to provide the best fit for the data in the original scale.
+However,~the Lambert $W$ exponential model provides a good fit as well, with the second-best AIC and BIC values.
+For~the log-transformed data, the~two smallest AIC values are almost equal, with~the following block having very close values.
+Thus, the skew-normal and Lambert $W$ normal distributions share first place, and skew $t$ follows at the top of the next block.
+Based on the BIC, the normal distribution provides the best fit, having fewer parameters than the skew-normal or Lambert $W$ normal.
+The skew-normal and Lambert $W$ normal distributions fall to second and third place, respectively.
+The~pdfs for the best three models with data histograms are plotted in Figure~\ref{fig:data-usa-3joont} in Appendix \ref{sec:app_joonised}. {It is apparent from the latter graph that the top three models exhibit a high degree of similarity, with~the primary distinction residing in the region of small claims when viewed on the original scale.} For the log-transformed data, the~three curves practically~coincide.

-From Table \ref{tab:taani} we can see that for the Danish fire data on the original scale, the two best-fitting models are skew $t$ and the Lambert $W$ normal distribution.
-For Danish log data, the Lambert $W$ normal distribution again has the best fit, followed by skew $t$ based on AIC.
-Based on BIC, the best model is Lambert $W$ normal distribution, and Lambert $W$ exponential has the second best result.
-Also, for illustration see Figure \ref{fig:data-taani-3joont} in Appendix \ref{sec:app_joonised}.
-The resulting three best pdf-s on the original data are very similar.
-On the log-transformed data, the discrepancies are not big either, but more clearly visible.
-In conclusion, the Lambert $W$ models give a good fit to both the original and log-transformed data.
+From Table~\ref{tab:taani}{,} it can be seen that for the Danish fire data on the original scale, the~two best-fitting models are the skew $t$ and Lambert $W$ normal distributions.
+For the Danish log data, the~Lambert $W$ normal distribution again has the best fit based on the AIC, followed by the skew $t$.
+Based on the BIC, the~best model is the Lambert $W$ normal distribution, while the~Lambert $W$ exponential has the second best result; for~further illustration{,} see Figure~\ref{fig:data-taani-3joont} in Appendix \ref{sec:app_joonised}.
+The three best pdfs for the original data are very similar.
+On~the log-transformed data, the~discrepancies are not large either, though~{they are} more clearly visible.
+In~conclusion, the~Lambert $W$ models provide a good fit to both the original and log-transformed~data.